-asked the Secretary of State for the Environment what has been the percentage increase in average house prices in (a) Greater London and (b) the south-east of England in each of the three last years for which figures are available.
+asked the Secretary of State for the Environment what rise took place in house prices for each of the last four quarters.